Types of Plate Boundaries

 When continents collide... mountains belts form - examples include the Himalayas, Alps, and ancient Appalachian Mountains when the ancient continent of Pangaea formed. - examples include the Andes Mountains, Aleutian Islands, Japan, Philippines, Indonesia, the ancient Sierra Nevada and modern Cascades Range.

-Convergent plate boundaries are associated with a variety of geological features, including:
+Convergent plate boundaries features, including:

 • Volcanoes: Volcanoes are formed at convergent plate boundaries, where the subducting plate melts and releases water and other volatile substances.
 These substances rise to the surface and trigger the eruption of volcanoes.